SIMITGROUP/openapigenerator/README.md

 3. Supported http traffic (GET/POST/PUT/DELETE)
 4. Build in gin http server
 5. Work with application/json response (only)
-6. Use middleware control security requirement (support basic and jwt)
+6. Use middleware control security requirement (support basic and apikey at this moment)
 7. Supported Component type
     schema
     securityscheme